A simple unified explanation of several genetic issues on today's human population and on archaic humans: The disappearance of genes in in a reproductively disadvantageous region

-We now give a numerical example on the effect of the estimates \eqref{eq:estimate1} and \eqref{eq:estimate2}.
+We now give a numerical example to show the effect of the estimate \eqref{eq:estimate1}.
 We will assume that one generation is 23 years.

-\begin{example} Consider a region that is initially populated by 100,000 males and 100,000 females.
-Assume that in the region, on average, every male and every female will have 0.98 male offspring and 0.98 female offspring.
+\begin{example} {\rm Consider a region that is initially populated by $100,000$ males and $100,000$ females.
+Assume that in the region, on average, every male and every female will have $0.98$ male offspring and $0.98$ female offspring.
 Assume that the population size is kept up by immigration.
-Then, by estimate \eqref{eq:estimate1}, after $n$ generations, $0.98^n$ of the original mtDNA remains in the region.
-That is, after 35 generations (approximately 800 years) half of the original mtDNA remains.
-And after 350 generations (approximately 8,000 years) less than 0.001 of the original mtDNA remains.
-After 15,000 years, with more than 99\% probability, one cannot find a single individual with mtDNA from the original population.
-This holds, independently of how much or little interbreeding there is between immigrants and local population. \end{example}
+Then, by estimate \eqref{eq:estimate1}, after n generations, $0.98^n$ of the original mtDNA and $0.98^n$ of the original y-chromosomes remain in the region.
+That is, after $35$ generations (approximately $800$ years) half of the original mtDNA and half of the original y-chromosomes remain.
+And after 350 generations (approximately 8,000 years) less than 0.001\% of the original mtDNA and the original y-chromosomes remain.
+After $15,000$ years, with more than $99\%$ probability, one cannot find a single individual with mtDNA or y-chromosome from the original population.
+This holds, independently of how much or little interbreeding there is between immigrants and local population.} \end{example}

-\begin{remark} We may think of Example \ref{example2.2} as mimicking a situation where the initial people in the region are Neandertals or Denisovans and the immigrants are Modern Humans.
-Now, recent findings (see references \cite{Paabo2014} and \cite{Sankararaman2016}) suggest that there may have been lower fertility in male admixtures between, on the one hand Neandertals or Denisovans, and on the other hand Modern Humans. \cite{Paabo2014} and \cite{Sankararaman2016} suggest that this can be caused by male hybrid sterility genes in the X-chromosome.
+\begin{remark} {\rm We may think of Example \ref{ex13} as mimicking a situation where the initial people in the reproductively disadvantageous region are Neandertals or Denisovans and the immigrants are Modern Humans.
+Now, relatively recent findings (see references \cite{Paabo2014} and \cite{Sankararaman2016}) suggest that there may have been lower fertility in male admixtures between, on the one hand Neandertals or Denisovans, and on the other hand Modern Humans.
+References \cite{Paabo2014} and \cite{Sankararaman2016} suggest that this can be caused by male hybrid sterility genes in the X-chromosome.
 Since male hybrid sterility genes will only survive in female offsprings, such genes in a local population will disappear fast in a region, that is constantly replenished with X-chromosomes from immigrants, which do not carry these male hybrid sterility genes.
-So, for this situation, the disappearance of selectively neutral genes of a local population will be at least as fast as the estimates \eqref{eq:estimate1} and \eqref{eq:estimate2} above. \end{remark}
+So, for this situation, the disappearance of mtDNA or y-chromosomes or selectively neutral genes of a local population will be at least as fast as the estimate \eqref{eq:estimate1}. } \end{remark}